Home > Tours > Canada & Alaska Tours > Alaska Tours > Ultimate Alaska & The Yukon with Alaska Cruise

 Sights on the Sound

 Head to Alaska's northernmost ice-free port, Valdez, home of the Alyeska Pipeline Terminal.
-As you travel toward some of the highest coastal mountains in the world, enjoy views of Thompson Pass, Worthington Glacier, and Bridal Veil Falls before arriving in the "Switzerland of Alaska"- Valdez.
-Visit the Valdez Museum to learn of the areas Native Culture, early explorers, the 1898 Gold Rush, and the 1964 Good Friday Earthquake.
+As you travel toward some of the highest coastal mountains in the world, enjoy views of Thompson Pass, Worthington Glacier, and Bridal Veil Falls before arriving in the “Switzerland of Alaska”— Valdez.
+Visit the Valdez Museum to learn of the areas Native culture, early explorers, 1898 Gold Rush, and 1964 Good Friday Earthquake.
 Free time this evening.
 (B)

 TOUR HIGHLIGHT - NATURAL WONDERS: Located near the head of a deep fjord in Prince William Sound, Valdez is a mix of tidewater glaciers, rainforests, majestic mountains, and wildlife on land and sea.
 Orcas and humpback whales, otters, sea lions, and birds are among the many animals you might spy from this spectacular seaport.